Filing Manual – Guide A – Facilities Applications

 - the name and location of the complainant;

 - the nature and date of the complaint; and

-- how the activities proposed within the s.
-214 application will address the complaint.
+- how the activities proposed within the section 214 application will address the complaint.

 The CER encourages ADR interest-based approaches as alternative or complementary to traditional regulatory or litigated dispute resolution processes.

 - For best results consider interest-based techniques to resolve issues at earliest opportunity.